Canon Log LUT Pack

 - Canon Log Undone LC 33 (Monitoring): Same as above, but made compatible for loading into a camera or monitor.

-Technical LUTs for transforming Canon Log 2 & 3 / Cinema Gamut footage to Rec.
+This pack contains technical LUTs for transforming Canon Log 2 & 3 / Cinema Gamut footage to Rec.
 709 with enhanced color accuracy.

 What’s Included: